fktn-k/fkYAML/README.md

 - [**Doxygen**](https://www.doxygen.nl/) as the API documentation generator.
 - [**include-what-you-use**](https://github.com/include-what-you-use/include-what-you-use) to check the fkYAML library source files are each self-contained.
 - [**lcov**](https://ltp.sourceforge.net/coverage/lcov.php) to process coverage information and create an HTML result view.

-## Contact

-If you have questions regarding the fkYAML library, feel free to [open an issue](https://github.com/fktn-k/fkYAML/issues) at GitHub.
-Please describe your request, problem, or question as detailed as possible, and also mention the version of the library you are using as well as the version of your compiler and operating system.
-Opening an issue at GitHub allows other users and contributors to this library to collabolate.
-If you want to make a private report (e.g., for a vulnerability or to attach an example that is not meant to be published), please send an email to <fktn.dev@gmail.com>.